SamIvanov7/test-flamingo-ui-project/project_structure.md

 ## 🚀 Recent Updates

+- Added "From Chaos to Order" section (Section 2) with split-screen visualization
+- Created enhanced ParticleField with chaos/order modes and casino symbols
+- Integrated Flamingo3D as the conductor of order in the visualization
 - Added Interactive Center (Section 4) with video showcase functionality
 - Created cyberpunk-themed video player with HUD overlay
 - Implemented video playlist with case file selection